AlexSabourinDev/cranberry_blog/StretchyReflections.md

 - [Construction of a Microfacet Specular BSDF: A Geometric Approach](https://zero-radiance.github.io/post/microfacet-specular/)
 - [Understanding the Masking-Shadowing Function in Microfacet-Based BRDFs](https://jcgt.org/published/0003/02/03/)

-Let's get started.

 Common lighting models in games make use of whats called a microfacet model.
 To highlight the idea behind these models, let's look at a physical example.

 ![](StretchyReflections_Assets/ZincCoatedSteel_Plate.jpg)

 This is a piece of zinc-plated steel.

 If I were to ask you: "Is this a flat surface?"
 It seems likely that you would say yes!
 But if we take a microscopic view of the cross section, you'll see that it's actually quite a bit bumpy!

 ![](StretchyReflections_Assets/ZincCoatedSteel_CrossSection.jpg)

-(This image is not the cross section of the exact piece of metal above...
-I do not own zinc-plated steel... or a microscope)

-This cross section describes the core of microfacet models.
-These models assume that a large, flat surface is actually made up of tiny little perfectly flat segments to make up a "microsurface".
+This cross section highlights the core idea of microfacet models.
+These models assume that a large, flat surface is made up of tiny little perfectly flat segments to make up a "microsurface".

-Instead of having a flat surface like this.
+Instead of having a flat surface.

 ![](StretchyReflections_Assets/FlatSurface.PNG)